The following commitments apply to the ministère de l’Environnement et de la Lutte contre les changements climatiques

 In the event that the reported activity is non-compliant, the inspector will check whether the requested remedial measures were taken and ensures that the activity is appropriately monitored.
 In most cases, the situation is resolved with the inspector’s intervention.

 It may be necessary, however, to conduct an investigation in view of legal proceedings to issue a penalty for the offence.
-For this, an MDDEP inspector must establish proof beyond any doubt.
+For this, an MELCC inspector must establish proof beyond any doubt.
 The evidence is then submitted to the office of the Attorney General of Québec’s Ministère de la Justice, which issues a notice of offence to the alleged offender if it is deemed there are sufficient grounds to do so.
-CCEQ inspectors do not have the power to give out fines; only judges can fine offenders, once they have been found guilty of an offence.
+CEQ inspectors do not have the power to give out fines; only judges can fine offenders, once they have been found guilty of an offence.

 To report the accidental presence of a contaminant in the environment 1 866 694-5454.
 More details